 Dear Fourth Grade Families,

 Hello!
-The 2022-2023 school year will be my twenty-third year in Loudoun County Public Schools.
-I’m a native Virginian who has lived entirely in its Piedmont Region.
+The 2023-2024 school year will be my twenty-fourth year in Loudoun County Public Schools.
+I’m a native Virginian who has lived entirely in the Piedmont Region.
 (This is an inside joke to anyone who knows the Virginia Studies topics.)
 After high school, I attended Randolph-Macon Woman’s College and Lynchburg College.

-I have high expectations for students because I want them to be successful in the classroom and life.
+I have high expectations for students because I want them to be successful in the classroom and in life.
 Being a respectful, responsible, self-motivated learner is a part of that.
 At the same time, it is important to have a parent-student-teacher team approach to a child's education.
-If you have questions/comments about fourth grade, please contact me at email@example.com.
+If you have questions/comments about fourth grade, please contact me via firstname.lastname@example.org.